Notenoughmail/notenoughmail.github.io/configjs/1.20.1/index.md

 - `booleanValue(name: string, defaultValue: boolean)`: Defines a new boolean config option
     - Name: The name of the config option
     - DefaultValue: The default value of the option
-- `enumValue(name: string, defaultValue: string, enumValues: List<string>)`: Defines a new enum config option
+- `enumValue(name: string, defaultValue: string, enumValues: string[])`: Defines a new enum config option
     - Name: The name of the config option
     - DefaultValue: The default enum value for the config, should be included in `enumValues`
     - EnumValues: The list of allowed values for the config option
 - `enumValue(name: string, defaultValue: T extends Enum<T>)`: Defines a new enum config option from the class of the given enum value
     - Name: The name of the config option
     - DefaultValue: An enum value
+- `stringValue(name: string, defaultValue: string)`: Defines a new string config option, accepts any non-empty string
+    - Name: The name of the config option
+    - DefaultValue: The default value for the config
+- `stringValueWithPredicate(name: string, defaultValue: string, validator: Predicate<string>)`: Defines a new string config option
+    - Name: The name of the config option
+    - DefaultValue: The default value for the config
+    - Validator: A callback that gives a string and expects a boolean to be returned, determines what config values are valid, should permit the default value
+- `stringValue(name: string, defaultValue: string, allowedValues: string[])`: Defines a new string config option
+    - Name: The name of the config option
+    - DefaultValue: The default value for the config option
+    - AllowedValues: The values that are valid for this config option. should include the default value

 ### Example